 Tips for Canoeing and Kayaking in Columbus

 Wear shoes or strap-on sandals.
-If you end up in the water, flip flops will fall off.
+If you end up in the water, flip flops and crocs will fall off.

 Bring sunscreen and bug spray, and make sure to reapply sunscreen as sunlight reflects off the water.